tsimeonov/Computer-Science/Computer Science/CM1030 How computers work/Week 4/notes.md

 - `HTML/CSS` for stucture and desing

 The server fills templates with data from the database to create pages on demand.

+#### `Embedding and API's`

+Webistes often combine content from `multiple sources`, not just their own server.
+Examples include:

+- `Embedded videos` (e.g from Youtube)
+- `Ads` third-party services
+- `Online payments` via secure platforms like PayPal

+Webistes also use `API's` (application programming interfaces) to share with other systems or apps.
+API's let developers create `mobile appls` ot other services that access and display the same ddata in different way.